This post may contain affiliate links. Please read our disclosure policy.

 - warmed honey lemon water

 - steam shower

-If you tried all of these remedies and don't know how to soothe a sore throat, I've been there.
-Enter the miracle slushie aka my favorite home remedy for sore throat pain.
+If you tried all of these and don't know how to soothe a sore throat, I've been there.
+Enter the miracle slushie, my favorite homemade relief for sore throat pain.

 What's the best drink for sore throat?